 Description of Historic Place

-The main building is a Classified Federal Heritage Building because of its historical associations and its architectural and environmental values.
+The Garage building is a Classified Federal Heritage Building because of its historical associations, and its architectural and environmental value.

-The following character defining elements of the main building should be respected.
+The character defining elements of the Garage should be respected.

-The manner in which the main building reinforces the picturesque character of the mountain park setting.
+The manner in which the Garage establishes the technological/military character of the site in its military-industrial complex setting.

 Government of Canada

 Classified Federal Heritage Building

 - Military Support

 Architect / Designer